Find Affordable College Courses

 San Francisco, CA

-San Francisco State University did quite well in this year’s ranking of the best places for classical languages and literature students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large city of San Francisco, SFSU is a public college with a fairly large student population.
+With a ranking of #6, San Francisco State University did quite well on this year’s best schools for classical languages and literature students working on their bachelor’s degree.
+Located in the city of San Francisco, SFSU is a public school with a very large student population.

 Full Classical Languages & Literature at University of California - Irvine Report

 University of California - Santa Cruz ranked #8 on this year’s Best Classical Languages & Literature Bachelor’s Degree Schools in California list.
-Located in the small city of Santa Cruz, UC Santa Cruz is a public college with a fairly large student population.
+Located in the city of Santa Cruz, UC Santa Cruz is a public college with a large student population.

 Full Classical Languages & Literature at University of California - Santa Cruz Report